sintefmath/JutulDarcy.jl/docs/src/extras/faq.md

 ### How do I decide where output is stored?

 `Jutul.jl` contains a system for managing output folders.
 It is highly recommended that you amend your `startup.jl` file to include `ENV["JUTUL_OUTPUT_PATH"]` that points to where you want output to be stored.
+For example, on Windows usage of the output path mechanism may look something like this:

 ```julia
 julia> ENV["JUTUL_OUTPUT_PATH"]